riccardo-larosa/rag-loader/README.md

-  -h, --help                show this help message and exit --doc_site DOC_SITE   The name of the docs site, i.e.:EPCC or EPSM --repo_location REPO_LOCATION   The location on your local machine of the repo where the files are located --chunk_size CHUNK_SIZE   Size of the Chunks (default to 3000)
+  -h, --help                show this help message and exit --doc_site DOC_SITE   The name of the docs site, i.e.:EPCC or EPSM --repo_location REPO_LOCATION   The location on your local machine of the repo where the files are located --base_url BASE_URL The url of the documentation site (mostly used for EPSM) --chunk_size CHUNK_SIZE   Size of the Chunks (default to 3000)
 ```